NetOpsChic/logging-monitoring-stack/README.md

-# A Logging and Monitoring Stack: Promtail, Node Exporter, Prometheus, Loki and Grafana using Podman
+# Logging and Monitoring Stack with Docker Compose: Promtail, Node Exporter, Prometheus, Loki, and Grafana

 This repo consists code for logging and monitoring stack.